-In this task, you need to create a project using the account
+In this step, you create a project using user

-project-admin created in the previous task.
+project-admin created in the previous step.
 A project in KubeSphere is the same as a namespace in Kubernetes, which provides virtual isolation for resources.
 For more information, see Namespaces.

 project-admin.
 In Projects, click Create.

-demo-project) and click OK to finish.
+demo-project) and click OK.
 You can also add an alias and description for the project.

-- In the overview page of the project, the project quota remains unset by default.
-You can click Set and specify resource requests and limits based on your needs (e.g. 1 core for CPU and 1000Gi for memory).
+On the Overview page of the project, the project quota remains unset by default.
+You can click Edit Quotas and specify resource requests and limits as needed (for example, 1 core for CPU and 1000Gi for memory).

-project-regularto this project and grant this user the role
+project-regularto this project and grant this user role

 project-adminis still used in this step.

-- Choose the access method NodePort and click Save.
+Select the access method NodePort and click OK.

-- Under Internet Access, it can be seen that the Gateway Address and the NodePort of http and https all display in the page.
+Under Project Gateway, you can obtain the Gateway Address and the NodePort of http and https in the list.

-After you finish the above tasks, you know that users can be granted different roles at different levels.
-The roles used in previous tasks are all built-in ones created by KubeSphere itself.
-In this task, you will learn how to define a role yourself to meet the needs in your work.
+After you finish the above steps, you know that users can be granted different roles at different levels.
+The roles used in previous steps are all built-in ones created by KubeSphere.
+In this step, you will learn how to define a customized role to meet the needs in your work.

 adminagain and go to Access Control.